Early Life and Education of George Clooney: A Complete Timeline

 May 2015: Focus on Syrian Refugees

-In May 2015, George Clooney stated to the BBC that he wanted to focus on helping Syrian refugees due to the political complexities of the Syrian conflict.
+In May 2015, George Clooney told the BBC that the Syrian conflict was too complicated politically to get involved in, and he wanted to focus on helping the refugees.

 In 2015, George Clooney and Amal Alamuddin adopted a rescue dog, a Basset Hound named Millie, from the San Gabriel Valley Humane Society.